Democrat’s praise of strict gun law roils Kansas Senate race

 “This may sound good to Bollier’s donors in San Francisco, but to Kansans, this is disqualifying,” Pahls said in a later text.
 “Even among Democrats, forced gun confiscation is an alarming concept.”

-Bollier spokeswoman Alexandra De Luca provided the longer audio clip, which featured comments from the Democratic candidate a few minutes before the question that led Bollier to praise Australian gun laws.
+Bollier spokeswoman Alexandra De Luca provided nearly eight minutes of audio from the event, which included comments from the Democratic candidate a few minutes before the question that led Bollier to praise Australian gun laws.
 Bollier said she still has one of her father’s shotguns but called gun violence a public health crisis.

 “Roger Marshall and his allies in Washington want to take Barbara’s comments completely out of context for their political benefit,” De Luca said in a statement.
-“She knows we can protect the rights of gun owns and keep our communities safe.”
+“She knows we can protect the rights of gun owners and keep our communities safe.”

 But Pahls suggested that Bollier’s comments in support of the Second Amendment represent “carefully scripted talking points” and that with off-script answers to questions, “she exposes herself for the radical leftist that she is.”